 Fukuri Kosei can be defined as any form of compensation or benefit you receive from your employer in Japan, outside of your set wages.
 This can include anything from transport allowances, types of leave, and insurance.
-Some of these benefits are mandated by law, so they are required for companies to provide them, while others are optional.
+Some of these benefits are mandated by law, so they are required for companies to provide them to eligible employees, while others are optional.

 The benefits offered by a company can provide a great draw for attracting new employees, and legally mandating some benefits allows for a minimum standard to be set and maintained.

-Health insurance is one of the most important benefits to be offered.
+Health insurance is one of the most important benefits to be offered in Japan.
 All residents of Japan are required to be covered by health insurance.
-If your health insurance is through your employer, both the employee and the company each pay 50 percent of the insurance premiums.
+If your health insurance is through your employer, which is the case if you meet eligibility requirements, both you as the employee and the company each pay 50 percent of the insurance premiums.

-Unemployment insurance provides support in cases where the employee loses his or her job and is usually split between the employer and the employee.
+Unemployment insurance in Japan provides support in cases where the employee loses his or her job and is split between the employer and the employee.

 Housing allowance differs depending on the company but often consists of subsidized housing, rent assistance, or home ownership assistance.